 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848), which provides optional expedients and exceptions to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments in this update apply only to contracts, hedging relationships, and other transactions that reference London Inter-bank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 The expedients and exceptions provided by the amendments do not apply to contract modifications made and hedging relationships entered into or evaluated after December 31, 2022, except for hedging relationships existing as of December 31, 2022 for which an entity has elected certain optional expedients and which are retained through the end of the hedging relationship.
-The amendments in this update also include a general principle that permits an entity to consider contract modifications due to reference rate reform to be an event that does not require contract remeasurement at the modification date or reassessment of a previous accounting determination.
-If elected, the optional expedients for contract modifications must be applied consistently for all eligible contracts or eligible transactions within the relevant ASC Topic or Industry Subtopic that contains the guidance that otherwise would be required to be applied.
-The amendments in this update were effective upon issuance and could be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
+The amendments in this update also include a general principle that permits an entity to consider contract modifications.
+If elected, the optional expedients for contract modifications must be applied consistently for all eligible contracts or eligible transactions within the relevant ASC Topic or Industry Subtopic that contract modifications made and hedging relations within the relevant ASC Topic or Industry Subtopic that contract modifications made and hedging relations within the relevant ASC Topic or Industry Subtopic that contract modifications made and hedging relations and could be applied prospectively to contract modifications made and hedging relations within the relevant ASC Topic or Industry Subtopic that contract modifications made and hedging relations and could be applied on or before December 31, 2022.